 Example: The tide came in suddenly; the children were still building sand castles by the water's edge.

-Rule 2: Use a semicolon between items in a series when the items contain commas.
+Rule 2: To avoid confusion, use a semicolon between items in a series when the items contain commas.

 Example: For my next vacation I plan on visiting Phoenix, Arizona; Houston, Texas; and Little Rock, Arkansas.

 Ellipses